Galactic dark matter halos: From anisotropic fluids in general relativity to Horava-Lifshitz gravity: Acknowledgments

 \section{Acknowledgments}

 I would like to thank João Magueijo for the precious and helpful discussions.
-Many thanks to Nishanth Kumar, Haya AlMuhanna, Henry Price and Thomas Cheng for all the time spent thinking together.
+Many thanks to Haya AlMuhanna, Nishanth Kumar, Henry Price and Thomas Cheng for all the time spent thinking together.